-Over the next four years we will address the following research challenges:
+Pervasive Interaction will address the following research challenges:

 Techniques for learning and adapting situation models: Hand crafting of situation models is currently an expensive process requiring extensive trial and error.
 We will investigate combination of interactive design tools coupled with supervised and semi-supervised learning techniques for constructing initial, simplified prototype situation models in the laboratory.
 One possible approach is to explore developmental learning to enrich and adapt the range of situations and behaviors through interaction with users.